mlund/faunus/docs/_docs/install.md

 where `{tbb-root}` is the installation directory of TBB, _e.g._
 `/usr/local` or `/opt/homebrew`.

+### Issues with ZLIB

+CMake may complain if you have multiple ZLIB installations.
+To force a specific location, use `-DZLIB_ROOT=...` in a clean build directory.

 # Development

 We recommend to use an IDE or text editor that respect the provided `.clang-format` which will ease merging